swsnu/ReMon/README.md

 reef-examples
 =============

-Sample maching learning code for the Big Data and Cloud Systems Course offered at Seoul National University (SNU)
+Sample maching learning code for the Big Data and Cloud Systems Course offered at Seoul National University (SNU).
+When Shimoga is merged into Apache REEF, we plan to migrate this example to Apache REEF codebase.

 ## *k*-means clustering